ebingrav/avwiki/Contributing.md

 The reason why there isn't another way to create new pages is because if you don't link the page from any existing pages nobody will be able to get to it.
-The page becomes what the wiki calls an ["orphaned" page](:Special:Lonelypages "wikilink").
+The page becomes what the wiki calls an ["orphaned" page](:Special:Lonelypages.md "wikilink").
 Orphaned pages don't do anything helpful and are not really a part ot the wiki.
 So in review, figure out what page is going to bring people to your new page, make a link, follow that link, add to the page, categorize the page.
 That should be the work progression that everybody follows when making a new page.

 #### Naming Pages